Semi-local string comparison: algorithmic techniques and applications

-An important special case of the threshold approximate matching problem is given by the unweighted LCS score, and the maximum possible threshold $h=m$. \begin{definition} The \emph{local subsequence recognition problem} (also known as the ``episode matching problem'') asks for all substrings in text $t$ containing pattern $p$ as a subsequence.
-This corresponds to all points in the set $\tau_m(H\ssub_{p,t})$.
-If this set is nonempty (i.e.\ if $p$ is contained in the whole $t$ as a subsequence), it is the set of all global maxima in the matrix $H\ssub_{p,t}$. \end{definition} The substrings asked for by \defrefs{def-tmatch}--\ref{def-lsubrec} will be called \emph{matching substrings}.
+The most basic version of threshold approximate matching can be obtained by choosing the alignment score to be the unweighted LCS score, and setting the threshold to $h=m$ (the pattern length).
+A few different filtering methods can be applied to cut down on the matching substring redundancy. \begin{definition} The \emph{local subsequence recognition problem} (also known as the \emph{episode matching problem}) asks for all substrings in text $t$ containing pattern $p$ as a subsequence.
+This corresponds to all points in the set $\tau_m(\rH^\ssub_{p,t})$.
+If this set is nonempty (i.e.\ if $p$ is contained in the whole $t$ as a subsequence), it is the set of all global maxima in the matrix $\rH^\ssub_{p,t}$.
+The \emph{minimal-window subsequence recognition problem} asks for all inclusion-minimal substrings in the text containing the pattern as a subsequence.
+This corresponds to all $\gtrless$-minimal points in the set $\tau_m(\rH^\ssub_{p,t})$.
+The \emph{fixed-window subsequence recognition problem,} given a window length $w$, asks for all substrings of length $w$ of the text containing the pattern as a subsequence.
+This corresponds to all points lying on the intersection of the diagonal $j-i=w$ with the set $\tau_m(\rH^\ssub_{p,t})$. \end{definition}